Medi-Cal planning is essential to protect your assets should you need Medi-Cal health insurance.

 WHAT IS THE PURPOSE OF CREATING A MEDI-CAL TRUST?

-Many times, a person’s income or assets disqualify him or her from qualifying for Medi-Cal health insurance.
-In order to qualify for Medi-Cal health insurance, the Medi-Cal program can take nearly all of the applicant’s income and assets to make him or her eligible for the program.
-Administrators apply the applicant’s income and assets to his or her qualifying medical bills and Medi-Cal covers the remaining balance.
+Many times, a person’s income or assets disqualify them from qualifying for Medi-Cal health insurance.
+In order to qualify for Medi-Cal health insurance, the Medi-Cal program can take nearly all of the applicant’s income and assets to make them eligible for the program.
+Administrators apply the applicant’s income and assets to their qualifying medical bills and Medi-Cal covers the remaining balance.

-The goal of an irrevocable Medi-Cal trust is to protect someone’s assets from Medi-Cal recovery claims.
-At the same time, Medi-Cal allows you to keep a limited amount of your income and assets within the trust.
-Estate planners can create an irrevocable Medi-Cal trust to protect assets and successfully leave them behind to loved ones after their deaths.
+The goal of an irrevocable Medi-Cal trust is to protect your assets from Medi-Cal recovery claims.
+Medi-Cal allows you to keep a limited amount of your income and assets within the trust.
+By creating a Medi-Cal trust, estate planners can protect your assets and successfully leave them to your loved ones after your death.

 MEDI-CAL TRUSTS MUST BE IRREVOCABLE TO QUALIFY FOR MEDI-CAL BENEFITS

-Medi-Cal trusts are only effective in qualifying a person for receiving Medi-Cal benefits when they are irrevocable.
-In an irrevocable trust, the creator of the trust, or settlor, permanently transfers assets into the trust.
-In order for a trust to be irrevocable, the settlor must give up ownership and control of the property.
-In a revocable trust, the settlor can change the terms of a trust or revoke the trust entirely before his or her death.
-As the name implies, the settlor cannot revoke or modify the terms of an irrevocable trust.
-Thus, assets in irrevocable trusts can be protected from Cali-Med income calculations.
+A Medi-Cal trust is only effective in qualifying you for Medi-Cal benefits if it is irrevocable.
+In an irrevocable trust, the creator of the trust (or “settlor”) permanently transfers assets into the trust.
+This means that the settlor must permanently give up ownership and control of the property.
+This differs from a revocable trust in which the settlor can change the terms of a trust or revoke the trust entirely before their death.
+The settlor cannot easily revoke or modify the terms of an irrevocable trust.
+Because the assets in the irrevocable trust aren’t accessible to the settlor, they can be protected from Medi-Cal income calculations.